June 27, 2018 (Updated: May 4, 2023)

 In those days, search results frequently took users to junk pages.
 A search for “buy movie tickets” might take you to a site where you would be able to well…buy movie tickets, but it also might have taken you to a text-based page that repeated that phrase, “buy movie tickets,” over and over again in a wall of text to try to get you to click on ads that never interested you in the first place.

 In response to this, search engines got smarter.
 Google now assesses the frequency of a keyword or key phrase and its relationship to other terms on the page.
 This means that SEO has gotten more complex, and (thankfully!) content has been forced to get better if it wants to be seen anywhere near the top of Google’s search results for a given topic.
+If you’re wondering how to create engaging, high-quality content, here are several best practices for your SEO content writing:

 Search engines no longer attach a single keyword to a single page.
 Through new indexing protocols, they are better equipped to establish the major themes of a page and determine the keyword searches that a given page should rank for.
 This means that when creating content, you can not focus on just one keyword, but must include the other keywords that a user might expect to see when conducting that search.